SharePoint/sp-dev-docs/docs/schema/filterlink-element-view.md

 ## Example

-The following example uses the **FilterLink** element to construct a hyperlink for the filter icon, so that clicking the icon posts the URL for applying filter options in the list view.
+The following example uses the **FilterLink** element to construct a hyperlink for the filter icon, so that selecting the icon posts the URL for applying filter options in the list view.

 ```XML
 <HTML><![CDATA[ <a tabindex=2 ID=diidFilterButton class="ms-toolbar"